mini2Dx/gradle-mali-plugin/README.md

 }
 ```

-Then add the plugin configuration to your project.
+Then add the plugin configuration to your project and set the folders/paths as appropriate.

 ```gradle
 project(":projectName") {